StarfilesFileSharing/hydrafiles/README.md

 ## What is Hydrafiles?

-Hydrafiles is a peer to peer network, enabling anonymous upload/download of files and anonymous hosting and usage of APIs.
-Peers can host and serve static files or dynamic backends over HTTP, WebSocket, and/or WebRTC without revealing their identity.
+Hydrafiles is a decentralised peer to peer network, anonymising the clear web by enabling anonymous internet access.
+Hydrafiles is accessible using normal web browsers without needing any end-user setup, accessible with HTTP, WebRTC, or WebSockets.

+Hydrafiles allows peers to route services (such as APIs) as well as static files through the network anonymising both the origin and destination.
+Unlike alternatives like Tor, it does so in a manor where not even the exit nodes know that they are the exit node for any request.

 ## What environments does Hydrafiles run in?